Chapter 5902-2 Meetings

-(F) The committee shall elect a chairperson and a vice chairperson at the committee's annual meeting which shall be conducted on the last thursday of October of each year.
-The staff of the department of veterans services shall perform the duties, but not hold the office of secretary.
+(F) The committee shall elect a chairperson and a vice chairperson at the committee's annual meeting which shall be conducted on the last Thursday of October of each year.
+The staff of the department of veterans services shall perform the duties of secretary.

-(H) Changes in the rules for the operation of the veterans advisory committee requires a two-thirds vote of the committee.
+(H) Changes in the rules for the operation of the veterans advisory committee requires a majority vote of those currently appointed to the committee.

-(J) Minutes of the advisory committee shall be sent to members of the committee at least seven days prior to the next regularly scheduled advisory committee meeting.
+(J) Minutes of the veterans advisory committee shall be sent to members of the committee at least seven days prior to the next regularly scheduled veterans advisory committee meeting.

-(K) Any motions to be considered from a sub-committee by the advisory committee shall be made in writing, on an approved form adopted by the rules committee, and be a permanent part of the official minutes of said meetings(s).
+(K) Any motions to be considered from a sub-committee by the veterans advisory committee shall be made in writing, on an approved form adopted by the rules committee, and be a permanent part of the official minutes of said meeting(s).